-The Company has exposure to foreign currency risk through its exploration and evaluation assets in the United States however, the majority of its current assets and current liabilities are denominated in Canadian dollars.
-The Company's exploration activities and land tenure expense in the United States make it subject to foreign currency fluctuations, which may affect the Company's statement of financial position and cash flows.
-The Company is affected by changes in exchange rates between the Canadian Dollar and the US dollar.
+The Company had exposure to foreign currency risk through its exploration and evaluation assets in the United States however, the majority of its current assets and current liabilities are denominated in Canadian dollars.
+During the year ended January 31, 2015, the Company did not renew its landholdings in the United States.
+To the extent that the Company has U.S. dollar denominated assets, liabilities or expenses, the Company will be affected by changes in exchange rates between the Canadian dollar and the U.S. dollar.
 The Company does not presently invest in foreign currency contracts to mitigate this risk.
-It is management's opinion that the Company is not exposed to significant foreign currency risk
+It is management's opinion that the Company is not exposed to significant foreign currency risk.